 Software engineering is the creation of software using a process similar to other engineering disciplines.
 It allows for software to be reliable and developed within time and cost estimates.

-With a year of study in Germany, the International Computer Science curriculum prepares you for careers in all areas of the computer industry and also for graduate studies in computer science and computer-related fields.
+With a year in Germany, a degree in International Computer Science prepares you for all areas of the computer industry or grad school.

 Software is a great combination between artistry and engineering.